 Instead of going to the gym, work out in the comfort, safety, and privacy of your own home.
 We’ve put all of the most popular smart exercise equipment to the test, from treadmills and bikes to rowing machines.

-I’ve had my hands on more gym equipment than most people have ever even thought about, including smart home gym equipment and smart workout mirrors.
-I and my team of fitness experts and product reviewers have hands-on tested more than 25 pieces of smart treadmills, bikes, and full-body workout machines over the past three years and graded each on the following criteria:
+We’ve had our hands on more gym equipment than most people have ever even thought about, including smart home gym equipment and smart workout mirrors.
+Our team of fitness experts and product reviewers have hands-on tested more than 25 pieces of smart treadmills, bikes, and full-body workout machines over the past three years and graded each on the following criteria:

 • Versatility: Can it be used for multiple workout types and be used by people of all fitness levels?